voxelstack/icanc/README.md

 You **should not** commit this folder (the generated `.gitignore` already takes care of that).

 ### `templates/`
 When you create a new solution to a problem, it copies the source code from a given template.
 Those templates live in the `templates/` folder.

-You **may** add new templates but they **must not** be in subfolders.
+You are free to manage your own templates, but keep in mind that `main.c` is the default and **should not** be removed.

 ### `icancrc.toml`
 This file allows you to configure `icanc` for the current project.